addiittiii/Auditory_Awareness/research_assessment.md

     - NOTE: Ideally your table(s) should be produced in APA7 style, but this is not a strict requirement.
 At a minimum, they should render as formatted tables (not raw output), have readable and correctly formatted text (e.g., column headers should be capitalized and in plain english, not literal variable names), and the table must be dynamically referenced in the text.

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: lovely!

 25. Execute descriptive and inferential analyses in code chunks